 Podcasts, both those aimed at Portuguese language learners and those aimed at native Portuguese speakers, are a good way to practice your Portuguese listening – as long as you can get a hold of a transcript.

-- Practice Portuguese – A podcast for those learning European Portuguese that has fun stories and then some discussion.
-You’ll need to pay to get the transcript, but it’s definitely worth it.
+- Practice Portuguese (15% for Portugalist readers available here) – A podcast for those learning European Portuguese that has fun stories and then some discussion.
+The podcast is free, but you have to become a member to get the transcript.
+It’s worth it, though.

 - Say it in Portuguese – A podcast that focuses on Portuguese expressions.
 The podcast is entirely in Portuguese, and the transcript is available online for free.